jeremyreeder/gridscout/docs/_posts/2020-09-09-solar-navigation-with-an-analog-watch.md

 #### Equatorial-alignment error

-Holding your watch horizontally<sup>6</sup> like an amateur can add up to 45° of error at the edges of the tropics, or 21° in southern Idaho.<sup>7</sup> But if you can hold it within 9° of correct equatorial alignment, a goal easily met by eyeball, then your maximum error due to equatorial misalignment shrinks to just 3°.
+Holding your watch horizontally<sup>6</sup> like an amateur can add up to 45° of error at the edges of the tropics, or 21° in northern USA.<sup>7</sup> But if you can hold it within 9° of correct equatorial alignment, a goal easily met by eyeball, then your maximum error due to equatorial misalignment shrinks to just 3°.